 This project is expected to create 600 construction jobs, and many thousands more afterwards as more and more people flock to Melbourne to see to world’s best sporting heroes and megastars in music and entertainment.

-Construction works are currently powering ahead on the $338 million Stage Two redevelopment of Melbourne Park.
+Construction works were recently completed on the $338 million Stage Two redevelopment of Melbourne Park.

 Melbourne Park redevelopment - stage 3 fly-through animation

 New features delivered as part of the redevelopment include: